Helicopter crash at North Perry Airport hospitalizes four people, police say

 A helicopter crashed Saturday morning at North Perry Airport, Pembroke Pines police said, the second crash in 15 days at or near the airport.

-A Robinson R44 helicopter crashed while departing from North Perry Airport around 11:20 a.m., said the FAA, which will be investigating the crash.
-Pines police said the four people on board were taken to the hospital with non-life threatneing injuries.
+A Robinson R44 helicopter crashed while departing from North Perry around 11:20 a.m., said the Federal Aviation Administration, which will be investigating the crash along with the National Transportation Safety Board.
+Pines police said the four people on board were taken to the hospital with non-life threatening injuries.

 According to audio posted to Instagram on theaviationcircle account, the helicopter carried FAA No. 336SG.
 That shows up in the FAA online registry as a Robinson Helicopter model R44 owned by Andrade South Florida Services, a business that state records say is run out of a Dania Beach apartment.